April 26 – 29, 2018

 $30 Two-day pass

-The Smithsonian Craft Show, produced by the Smithsonian Women’s Committee, supports yearly grants to the Smithsonian’s 19 museums and galleries, nine research facilities, traveling exhibits and the National Zoo.
-Over $11.5 million in grants and endowments have been awarded since 1966.
+The Smithsonian Craft Show is produced by the Smithsonian Women’s Committee.
+Since 1966, the Committee has awarded nearly $12 million in competitive grants funded from proceeds of our craft shows to the Smithsonian’s 19 museums and galleries, nine research facilities, traveling exhibits and the National Zoo.